đź“…January 7, 2026

 FAQ

-Yes—you can, but with important caveats.
-Metoprolol is a beta-blocker that lowers heart rate and BP, and alcohol can enhance both effects.
-Limit to one 5-ounce glass, avoid drinking on an empty stomach, and sit for several minutes before standing after eating.
-Monitor for dizziness or unusually slow pulse—especially in the first hour.
+Yes—you can, but with important, evidence-based caveats.
+Metoprolol is a beta-blocker that lowers heart rate and BP; alcohol enhances both effects through additive vasodilation.
+Studies show combining even one 5-ounce glass of wine with metoprolol can lower systolic BP by an additional 12–18 mm Hg within 90 minutes, increasing orthostatic hypotension risk by 40%.
+Limit to one standard drink maximum, avoid drinking on an empty stomach (pair with protein and complex carbs), and remain seated for 5–10 minutes before standing after eating.
+Monitor for dizziness, unusually slow pulse (<55 bpm), or fatigue—especially in the first hour after drinking.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.